mpearmain/homesite/README.md

 Dataset creation was achieved in R by running the `~/R/data_preparation.R` script Those datasets are used as input to the metafeature creation.

-WARNING:- The creation of the datasets may take in excess of 2 days.
+*WARNING*:- The creation of the datasets may take in excess of 2 days.

 ### Folds